Barry Goldwater Jr.: Advocacy

 In the 1980 presidential election, Goldwater campaigned for Ronald Reagan, a family friend, who won the election against Jimmy Carter.
-Ahead of the 2003 recall election to replace Gray Davis as Governor of California, he supported Arnold Schwarzenegger, and had a public debate with President Reagan's son Ron Reagan.
+Ahead of the 2003 recall election to replace Gray Davis as Governor of California, Goldwater supported Arnold Schwarzenegger, and had a public debate with President Reagan's son Ron Reagan.

 On November 16, 2007, Goldwater endorsed Republican presidential candidate Ron Paul of Texas for the GOP nomination in 2008.
-On January 5, 2008, Goldwater announced his decision to go to New Hampshire to campaign for Ron Paul, after Paul's 10% showing in the Iowa caucuses, held on January 3, 2008.
+On January 5, 2008, Goldwater announced he would go to New Hampshire to campaign for Paul, after the latter's 10% showing in the Iowa caucuses two days earlier.
 Paul would garner 8% of the vote in New Hampshire.
-He also spoke in support of Ron Paul at the Kansas GOP caucus.
+Goldwater also spoke in support of Paul at the Kansas GOP caucus.

-On September 4, 2008, a list of electors in Louisiana using the label "Louisiana Taxpayers Party" paid $500 and filed papers with the Secretary of State's Office to get on the ballot.
-They were pledged to Ron Paul for president, and to Goldwater for vice president.
-The ticket received 9,368 votes in Louisiana, coming in third place in the popular vote.
+On September 4, 2008, a list of electors in Louisiana using the label "Louisiana Taxpayers Party" paid $500 and filed papers with the Secretary of State's office to get on the ballot.
+They were pledged to Paul for president and to Goldwater for vice president.
+The ticket received 9,368 votes in Louisiana, finishing third in the popular vote.

 In 2015, Goldwater was chairman of TUSK – Tell Utilities Solar won't be Killed – "that aims at pushing solar from a different perspective: a Republican one".
 The group favored net metering.
-In the same policy area, the Goldwater Institute "sued to have [Arizona]'s renewable energy standards and tariffs throw[n] out in a move that would have slowed solar development to a crawl", per Phoenix Business Journal.
+In the same policy area, the Goldwater Institute, a non-profit political think tank which studies and publishes findings on public policies that align with the conservative values promoted by Goldwater's father, "sued to have [Arizona]'s renewable energy standards and tariffs throw[n] out in a move that would have slowed solar development to a crawl".

 Business career

-After retiring from politics, Goldwater moved to Los Angeles and pursued a career in the financial sector, specializing in security law and underwriting.
+After retiring from politics, Goldwater returned to Los Angeles and pursued a career in the financial sector, specializing in security law and underwriting.
 His clients were major U.S. banks and insurance companies.
-Goldwater became a member of the New York Stock Exchange, and a partner in what is now Wedbush Securities (formerly Noble Cook, Inc.)
+Goldwater became a member of the New York Stock Exchange, and a partner in what is now Wedbush Securities (formerly Noble Cook, Inc.).

 Goldwater lives in Phoenix, Arizona, near his son Barry M. Goldwater III.
 He has served on the board of the Barry M. Goldwater Scholarship and Excellence in Education Program.
 As of October 2018, he serves on the board of directors of the Goldwater Institute.
-The Goldwater Institute is a non-profit political think tank which studies and publishes findings on public policies that align with the conservative values promoted by Goldwater's father.
-Goldwater generally supported legislation and policies that embrace economic independence, individual rights, and limited government.
+Goldwater generally supports legislation and policies that embrace economic independence, individual rights, and limited government.

-Goldwater maintains his contact with Republican and Democratic leaders, as well as celebrity activists, and is still active in the conservative political movement.
+He maintains contact with Republican and Democratic leaders, as well as celebrity activists, and is still active in the conservative political movement.
 He is a member of the American Numismatic Association, and is currently director of the National Collector's Mint.